MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Client certificates

 In WebView2, you can use the Client Certificate API to select the client certificate at the application level.
+This API allows you to:
+*  Display a UI to the user, if desired.
+*  Replace the default client certificate dialog prompt.
+*  Programmatically query the certificates.
-This API allows you to show UI if desired, replace the default client certificate dialog prompt, programmatically query the certificates, and select a certificate from the list to respond to the server when WebView2 is making a request to a HTTP server that needs a client certificate for HTTP authentication.
+*  Select a certificate from the list to respond to the server, when WebView2 is making a request to a HTTP server that needs a client certificate for HTTP authentication.

 ##### [C#](#tab/c-sharp)